 [[SKL: classification and expression tissue-specific feature]]

-In regression model, we tested features that maybe associated with the experimental deleterious effect.
+In regression model, we tested features that maybe associated with the experimental effect.
 In spite of the biological insight evolutionary features provide, Lasso regression indicates that they do not rank high in significance when predicting the output of middle layer assays.
 The Histone Mark and CAGE features are chosen because of enrichment analysis between emVAR and non-emVAR, however, how these features works still unknown because no-chromatin context will be retained once the elements are inserted into a plasmid.
 The dataset of Histone Mark and CAGE is not always available for other cell lines, which will imitate the application of model.
 While the transcription factor binding is more biological relevant, and the availability of in vitro SELEX model can help to expand the model to other cell type and tissues.
 Cell specific ChIP-Seq-based TF binding features might help improve predictions but only to a limited extent, our models show that generalizability can be obtained using non-cell-specific SELEX TF binding features without a significant reduction in predictive performance.

 In the cell specific effect prediction, TF binding are still the most important factor, but re-ordered TF expression matrix also associate with cell specific effect. however, features from a re-ordered TF expression matrix can also be problematic for some worse cases.
 The idea to re-order TF expression according to its binding strength or rank in its binding preference is inspired by the study of TF binding waiting time\cite{}.
 The waiting time of TF binding is thought to be related to TF binding free energy, which is further related to the binding scores.
 In our study, we just simply use the quantile of binding preference in each TF’s binding distribution to re-order the expression level and make the expression vector represent the binding order of TF.
 However, our results indeed showed that the re-ordered expression matrix have association with the cell-specificity effect.